Last updated 26th April 2019

-SunLife’s Cost of Dying Report shows that the average cost of a basic funeral is £4,271.
-By comparison, the average cost of a direct cremation comes in at just £1,712.
+SunLife’s Cost of Dying Report shows that the average cost of a UK funeral in 2018 was £4,417.
+By comparison, the average cost of a direct cremation comes in at just £1,626.

 There’s also no need for hearses and limos, no embalming, no service, no officiant’s fees and no extras like flowers and orders of service to pay for with a direct cremation.
 It’s also cheaper simply because the cremation is carried out when it’s convenient for the crematoria.